Click here for the Baja Experts!

 Camping / 30 space RV park.

 Sleeping in the back of your SUV or pick-up truck?
-Pull up next to the beach and roll out the sleeping bagin the back!
+Pull up next to the beach in front of the rooms and roll out the sleeping bagin the back!

 A great place to wake up in the morning and jump into the Sea of Cortez!